What is familial adenomatous polyposis?

 How common is FAP?

 FAP is uncommon; specific estimates on how many people have FAP vary from one in 22,000 up to one in 7,000.
-About 30% of people with FAP do not have any family history of the condition; they have a de novo (new) mutation in the APC gene.
+About 30% of people with FAP do not have any family history of the condition; they have a de novo, meaning a new mutation in the APC gene.

 How is FAP diagnosed?